DelazJ/QGIS-Documentation/docs/pyqgis_developer_cookbook/network_analysis.rst

 .. testcode:: network_analysis

-  director = QgsVectorLayerDirector(vectorLayer, -1, '', '', '', 3)
+  director = QgsVectorLayerDirector(vectorLayer, -1, '', '', '', QgsVectorLayerDirector.DirectionBoth)
   director.addStrategy(strategy)

 Now we can use the builder, which will create the graph.
 The :class:`QgsGraphBuilder